The HEX Group Team

 Group Management Team

-Group HR Manager - The HEX Group
+People and Culture Manager - The HEX Group

 At just 17, Karen joined the Group as a receptionist.
 Unsure of her career path at that point, she loved the vibrant atmosphere of the business.
 Today, almost three decades on, Karen holds the most senior HR position in The HEX Group, looking after the welfare of almost 500 people as well as leading on recruitment and the Group’s HR Strategic Roadmap.

-Working closely with the senior management teams across all Group divisions and also supporting Apprenticeship Manager, Will Davies-Hill, Karen never takes for granted the opportunity she has to positively influence the career path of people joining the The HEX Group.
+Working closely with the senior management teams across all Group divisions and also supporting Apprenticeship Manager, Will Davies-Hill, Karen never takes for granted the opportunity she has to positively influence the career path of people joining The HEX Group.

 Karen tells us more about her role and her passion for people development: “When I joined the business, I guess I wasn’t really sure where I was heading.
 I loved the ‘front of house’ part of my job and engaging with colleagues and visitors and in many ways my role in the business naturally evolved.
 Back in the 90s the company was very different to the Group of today and people often ‘flexed’ in their positions to fulfil a range of duties.
 My HR role started just like that.
 Initially I got involved in admin work, supporting with some payroll duties but I quickly realised that I loved the HR element of my role and that’s how my career kicked-off.”